zacanger/niddesa/text/mahaniddesa-from-chinese/13-chinese-google.md

 does not intend with evil intentions, does not live a life of evil, the owner!
-I have established that the man who possesses these four methods is the one who has goodness, the supreme one who is good, the one who is supremely attained, and the unsurpassable Shaman [MN.78].
+I have established that the man who possesses these four methods is the one who has goodness, the supreme one who is good, the one who is supremely attained, and the unsurpassable Samana [MN.78].
 Similarly, some Samana and Brahmans are the supreme scepters of precepts.
 They regard the degree of precept, the degree of [self] restraint, the degree of self-control, and the degree of non-violation as pure, pure, and pure; detachment, liberation, and pervasiveness.
 Separation,